neo-project/global-blockchain-compliance-hub/_posts/France/1111-11-01-france-registry-requirements.md

 Other information required may include the: names, professions, addresses, and citizenships of its administrative team; website address, or a full list of association members (applicable to unions or federations).

 Declaration requirements and procedure are different for associations registering in Alsace-Moselle, which does not fall under the 1901 Law of Associations.
 Associations with a head office in the Bas-Rhin, Haut-Rhin, or Moselle should send their declaration form to the magistrate's court.
 Instead of publishing in the Journal Officiel, they should declare in a newspaper of legal advertisements.
 Other differences include:
--7 people are needed to create an association -Associations can be profit-making as long as they are not in direct competition with a business -Profit making associations may be be subject to business taxes
+⋅⋅7 people are needed to create an association ⋅⋅Associations can be profit-making as long as they are not in direct competition with a business ⋅⋅Profit making associations may be be subject to business taxes

 ## Foundations
 **Foundations** are created to manage the collection and irrevocable assignment of goods, rights, or resources to serving the “public interest,” which in France may refer to projects that involve philanthropy, education, science, social, humanitarian, sports, family, culture, art or environment; work towards the common good (in opposition to a limited sphere of private interests); and do not seek profit.